 Each of these chapters serves as an example of what one person views as his or her culture, and how this relates to effective therapy.
 The essential message of the book is that while every client is unique, the therapist should try to develop a sensitivity to these unique cultural indicators that may play a crucial role in the healing process.

-To purchase Hidden Cultures in Clinical Psychology, please click the the link:
+To purchase Hidden Cultures in Clinical Psychology, please click the button below: